 Runners know how important it is to stay hydrated.
 Dehydration can lead to poor runs, discomfort, and other more serious injuries.
 The challenge is that when you are running long distances, hydration is not always immediately available.

-This is exactly why hydration packs were created.
+This is exactly why running hydration packs were created.
 These wearable hydration devices allow you to have much-needed water readily available no matter how far you are running.
-Because they can be worn, runners no longer have to figure out how to carry water bottles while trying to focus on the road ahead.
+Because they can be worn, runners no longer have to figure out how to carry lots of water while trying to focus on the road ahead.
 They can also store much, much more water than a handheld water bottle or hydration belt.

 The packs listed here are unisex or made for men (even if not directly stated).
 If you need a women’s pack, check out our article on the best women’s hydration packs.